-- The Lead Member for Finance. - The Corporate Director of Finance & Resources. - The Assistant Director, Financial Management. - The Assistant Director, Legal & Democratic Services.
+- The Lead Member for Finance. - The Corporate Director, Finance & Resources - The Assistant Director, Financial Management. - The Corporate Director, Legal, HR & Regulatory Services.

 Pension Board members, (excluding any Independent Member), have individual voting rights but it is expected the Pension Board will as far as possible reach a consensus.